rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

    * db - Standard mysql image from Docker registry.
 Sets the mysql root password.
 There is no Docker file for this.
    * dbhelper - Custom container that configures the db container.
 See [Docker file](https://github.com/srirajan/coreos-docker/blob/master/docker-images/dbhelper/Dockerfile)
    * mondb - There is no Docker image here.
 It just uses systemd to run etcd commands to set values in etcd
    * web - Custom container that configures the web container.
-This configures Nginx, copies some PHP code and install supervisord.
+This configures Nginx, copies some PHP code, and installs supervisord.
 See [Docker file](https://github.com/srirajan/coreos-docker/blob/master/docker-images/web/Dockerfile)
    * monweb - Similar to mondb but sets values for the web containers.
 Things like IP and port numbers are monitored and added to etcd.

  * Run the db service.
-This one is fairly simple service and runs a mysql container on one of the hosts.
-Note, that Fleet decides which host to run the container on and so it may be on any of the 4 nodes.
+This is a simple service that runs a mysql container on one of the hosts.
+Note that Fleet decides which host to run the container on, so it may be on any of the four nodes.

   ```
   fleetctl start db.service